Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Book/Monster_of_the_Week.md

 **Weaknesses**:

 - **Winter**.
 Note that this weakness is of little use as the mystery takes place a few weeks after midsummer day.
 - **His Word**.
-If Oberon lies to or goes back on a promise or contract, [[the wronged]] party has power over him, which counts as a weakness.
+If Oberon lies to or goes back on a promise or contract, [[The Wronged]] party has power over him, which counts as a weakness.
 As Oberon is aware of this, he will go to extraordinary lengths to never put himself in this position.

 Oberon's Fortress